pidzi92/rest-service/README.md

 # rest-service
-This is simple app that is processing CSV files and importing rows into in memory H@ database.
+This is simple app that is processing CSV files and importing rows into in memory H2 database.

 ## Starting from IDE
 ### Prerequisites